Alex-Rafter/code-sketches/quokka/fizzbuzz-with-lookup-table.md

 ### Version Two

-Ahhh version two, so much nicer to read!
-I'm using a lookup table here.
+Version two seems much nicer to read to me!
+I'm using an object here as a lookup table.

 ```js
 const obj = {